 By Matthew Waller

-The collision occurred at the start of a weekend of festivities to honor veterans wounded in the Iraq and Afghanistan wars.
+Sixteen other people were injured when a train slammed into a parade float in Midland, Texas, on November 15 at the start of a weekend of festivities to honor veterans wounded in the Iraq and Afghanistan wars.

 Four of those wounded have sued Union Pacific, the operator of the train, and Smith Industries, the company which owns the truck that pulled the trailer the veterans were riding on for the parade.

 The Texas Department of Transportation released on Wednesday records from 1992 that said the intersection known as Garfield in the southern part of the oil town had been designed to give at least 30 seconds of warning and possibly more.

 Investigators with the National Transportation Safety Board said the warning bells began sounding and lights flashed at the intersection 20 seconds before the train arrived at more than 60 miles per hour (97 km per hour).

 The parade float, one of two, was an open trailer hauled by a semi-truck donated from Midland-based Smith Industries.
 The float had been pulling 12 war-wounded veterans and their wives.

 The cab made it across the intersection but the train hit the open float.

 Two attorneys specializing in train crash lawsuits, Kevin Glasheen of Lubbock and Bob Pottroff of Manhattan, Kansas, are representing the four victims of the train crash, two veterans and their wives.

 "Ten seconds, even five seconds, would've made a difference," Glasheen said.
 Continued...